jbuehl/solaredge/README.md

     -x                   halt on data exception

 ### Notes
-Data may be read from a file containing messages in the SolarEdge protocol that was previously created by seextract.py from a pcap file, or the output from a previous run of semonitor.py.
+Data may be read from a file containing messages in the raw SolarEdge protocol such as the parsed output of a packet capture or the output from a previous run of semonitor.py.
 It may also be read in real time from one of the RS232, RS485, or ethernet interfaces on a SolarEdge inverter.

+If you wish to pipe data from a pcap file, you may find the following tshark command useful:
+`tshark -r infile.pcap -T fields -e data | ./unhexlify.py | ./semonitor.py -`

 Debug messages are sent to the system log, unless the -d option is specified.
 If an error occurs while processing data, the program will log a message and continue unless the -x option is